-5 More Special Relativity
+5 More Special Relativity; Gravitational Time dilation

 5.1 Time dilation and length contraction by spacetime diagram

 Last time we saw how to calibrate spacetime diagrames.
 We can use that result to derive the famous time dilation: moving clocks run slow to stationary observers.